-Extraction is, arguably, the most important and least understood aspect of coffee brewing.
+Extraction is the most important and least understood aspect of coffee brewing.

-Extraction determines everything - the flavor, the body, the acidity, the aroma.
+It determines everything - the flavor, the body, the acidity, the aroma.
 Yet, most coffee lovers really have no idea what coffee extraction even means.... and they sacrifice coffee quality because of it.

 I’ll walk you through it all.
 By the time you’ve finished reading this article, you’ll know how to have incredible power of your coffee’s flavor.